taitulism/Bootstruct/README.md

 	io.next();
 };
 ```
-i.e. logs the current file path (to make Bootstruct's flow "visible") and moves on to the next method.
+i.e. logs the current file path and moves on to the next method.
+This will make Bootstruct's flow "visible" to you.

 The following are examples of different requests supported by the given structure (GET requests only) and their expected logs.